 In this course students will become familiar with the methodology of teaching a second/ foreign language, beginning with a brief exploration of early methods and then focusing on theories that have current-day best practice applications, both in the U.S. PK-12 setting and adult ESL, domestically and abroad.
 Strategies such as building background knowledge (schema), employing pre-reading techniques, providing comprehensible input, and scaffolding lessons will be explored and practiced.
 Students will have field experience in an appropriate setting.
-EXPECTATION FOR EDUCATION MAJORS OR TESOL MINORS: Grade of B or better required (3.0) in course.
-PREREQUISITE: Admittance to Teacher Preparation Program, 2.75 overall GPA., TESL 2400.
+EXPECTATION FOR EDUCATION MAJORS OR TESOL MINORS: Grade of C or better required, admittance to Teacher Preparation Program (education majors), 2.75 overall GPA, TESL 2400.